w29ahmed/Synviz/README.md

 Synviz is an IoT device that uses state of the art artificial intelligence to decode text from the movement of a speaker's mouth.

 ## Inspiration
 There were two primary sources of inspiration.
 The first one was a paper published by University of Oxford researchers, who proposed a state of the art deep learning pipeline to extract spoken language from video.
 The paper can be found [here](http://www.robots.ox.ac.uk/~vgg/publications/2018/Afouras18b/afouras18b.pdf).
+The repo for the model used as a base template can be found [here](https://github.com/afourast/deep_lip_reading).

 The second source of inspiration is an existing product on the market, [Focals by North](https://www.bynorth.com/).
 Focals are smart glasses that aim to put the important parts of your life right in front of you through a projected heads up display.
 We thought it would be a great idea to build onto a platform like this through adding a camera and using artificial intelligence to gain valuable insights about what you see, which in our case, is deciphering speech from visual input.